symfony/symfony-docs/reference/configuration/doctrine.rst

 ``is_bundle``
 .............

-This option is ``false`` by default and it's considered a legacy option.
+This option is ``false`` by default and it is considered a legacy option.
 It was only useful in previous Symfony versions, when it was recommended to use bundles to organize the application code.